esirango/movie-explorer/readme.md

     -   View your favorite movies in one place.
     -   Upload and choose your avatar with **HEIC support** and automatic conversion to JPG.
+    -   User avatars are stored on **Cloudinary** for efficient delivery and management.
     -   Fully interactive UI with smooth animations.

 -   **✨ Interactive Animations Everywhere**